metabrainz/picard/docs/options.rst

 Most music players will display only one piece of cover art for the album, and most people select Front (cover) for that.

+Since Picard 1.3, you can also decide to use the image from the release group (if any) if no front image is found for the release.
+In this case, the cover may not match the exact release you are tagging (eg. a 1979 vinyl front cover may be used in place of the Deluxe 2010 CD reissue).

 File Naming